rajsingwala/TEN/README.md

 1) clone this repository
 2) go inside the folder
-3) open terminal and write npm start
+3) open terminal and write npm install
+4) then write npm start
-4) website will open
+5) website will open

 # Libraries used